-But what’s really confusing is that the term is now used to refer to any dog breed that looks like a pit bull.
-Even if a dog isn’t isn’t genetically connected to any of those four pedigree breeds, they can still be considered “pit bulls.”
+But what’s really confusing is that the term is now used to refer to any dog breed that looks similar to a pit bull.
+Even if a dog isn’t isn’t genetically connected to any of those four pedigree dog breeds, they are still erroneously called “pit bulls.”

-It seems harmless to be called something else.
-However, being misidentified as a pitbull dog can lead to a string of negative consequences, especially in an animal shelter.
+And while it may seem harmless to be called something else, that’s also not the case.
+According to the study, dogs being misidentified as a pitbull can lead to a string of negative consequences, especially in an animal shelter.

 For example, a loss of housing, being captured by animal control or even euthanasia (putting the dog to sleep) are all more likely for pitbulls.

 Animal shelter staff and veterinarians are frequently expected to guess the breed of dogs based on appearance alone.– Julie Levy, DVM, PhD

 Being mislabeled as a pitbull significantly decreases the dog’s chance of adoption from shelters since they’re seen as “dangerous dogs” in the eyes of the mass majority.
 So in this case, a small mistake can greatly affect the rest of a dog’s life.